Why is this important?

 You should bear in mind that the police have discretion whether or not to prosecute someone.

-The police can issue on the spot fines (penalty notices) for some types of antisocial behaviour.
-They can also apply to court for an anti-social behaviour order or an order to stop gang violence or protect someone against gang violence.
+The police can issue on the spot fines (penalty notices) for some types of anti-social behaviour.
+In England and Wales, they can also apply to court for an injunction to prevent nuisance and annoyance, or an order to stop gang violence or protect someone against gang violence.
+In Northern Ireland, they can apply to court for an anti-social behaviour order.

 For more information about how to make a complaint about the police, see Complaints in Police powers.